Tel. (516) 671-4664 Fax. (516) 671-4725

 We urge you to attend the Board of Trustees Meeting this Monday, June 20 at 6:30 at Village Hall when the Old Brookville Police Department will obviously once again be a main topic on the agenda.

-Mayor Bernard D. Ryba Commissioner Matt Shamroth
+With great respect, Mayor Bernard D. Ryba Commissioner Matt Shamroth

 Deputy Commissioner Marilyn K.Genoa